Cornutum/tcases/Tcases-Guide.md

 ### Avoiding Unneeded Combinations ###

 Even when Tcases is generating test cases for the default 1-tuple coverage, it's typical to see some input values used many times.
-This is most likely for those variable definition that contain only a few Value definitions.
+This is most likely for those variable definition that contain only a few value definitions.
 Even after these values have been used, Tcases will continue to reuse them to fill out the remaining test cases needed to complete the test suite.
 In some situations, this can be a bit of a pain.
 Sometimes there is a value definition that you need to test at least once, but for various reasons, including it multiple times adds complexity without really increasing the likelihood of finding new failures.